 4. Chew Gum!

 This may seem a little hypocritical, given that we just denounced gum as a chewy food that’s bad for your teeth.
 However, choosing a gum with a natural and safe artificial sweetener can be highly beneficial.
 By chewing gum for around five minutes, you stimulate your natural saliva production, which washes away much of the residue and bacteria left from your meal.
 Saliva also promotes remineralization, which fights cavities and enamel decay.

 5. Regularly Scheduled Cleanings

 The best way to maintain oral health is staying on schedule with your teeth cleanings.
-The experts at Smiles by the Sea Del Mar use the most advanced tools and techniques to clean further into your mouth than any over-the-counter brush could.
+The experts at Del Mar Center for Advanced Dentistry use the most advanced tools and techniques to clean further into your mouth than any over-the-counter brush could.
 Our tools and skills can help seal your mouth against dangerous bacteria and fight against cavity formation.

 You can also ask any member of our team for more tips or deeper explanations of what you can do between meals to maintain oral health!
 Call our office today to schedule an appointment.